whiteclover/Medoly/docs/advanced_tutorial/have_fun_with_kanon.rst

      app = kanon.chant()

-Configure the tempalte path
+Configure the template path
 -----------------------------------------------

-In the above example, the  ``compose``  check the app module, and find a tempalte folder named `tempalte` in the root module path, then append the tempalte path in the head  tempalte paths of  the tempalte manager.
+In the above example, the  ``compose``  check the app module, and find a template folder named `template` in the root module path, then append the template path in the head  template paths of  the template manager.

-In the beblow example, in app module  checks the root path `tempalte` , and in admin module  checks the `admin_template` path.
+In the beblow example, in app module  checks the root path `template` , and in admin module  checks the `admin_template` path.

 .. code-block:: python